 Causes and Symptoms of Arthritis

 There are more than 100 types of arthritis, but osteoarthritis (also known as degenerative arthritis) is the most common one.
 It can occur in any joint in the body but is commonly found in the hands, knees, hips, and spine.
 This happens when the cartilage on two adjoining bones wears away and the ends of the bones begin to grate against one another.
-This causes an inflammation of the joints.
+This causes an inflammation of the joints and pain.

 There are many causes of this disease including obesity, age, excessive wearing of the joint, an injury, hereditary predisposition, or even an infection caused by bacteria or viruses.
 As people age, this disease becomes more of a problem.
 This is when hip and knee replacements are called for in hopes of regaining some lost mobility.
 Osteoarthritis in the joints of the hands is a difficult issue because treatment options are limited due to the small size of the bones and joints involved

 Rheumatoid arthritis (an autoimmune disease) occurs when the body’s immune system attacks a membrane around the joint.
 The tissues swell and may deform the joint.
 The hands and fingers are typical locations for this, but it can spread to other joints and organs as well.
 Depending on the severity of the arthritis, this disease could hinder your ability to work or even make it impossible to do many daily tasks.

-Proper medical records are essential in filing a successful disability claim with the SSA.
+Proper medical records are essential in filing a successful disability claim with the Social Security Administration (SSA).
 Some of these needed records are:

 - Test results showing your functional and mobility limitations.